huhu42/ivfSuccessCalculator/README-run.md

 - Age and BMI linear and polynomial components
 - Factors for various infertility reasons
 - Prior pregnancy and live birth considerations

-For details on the calculation methodology, see the [CDC Success Estimator formulas](https://www.cdc.gov/art/ivf-success-estimator/formulas_new.html).